vprusso/qustop/docs/states_and_ensembles.rst

-States and Ensembles
+States and ensembles
 ====================

-Quantum States
+Quantum states
 ---------------

 A *quantum state* is a density operator